Gene De Libero

 Adjunct, nights and weekends, teaching digital marketing strategy to working professionals from global agencies and brands.
 People far smarter than me, from around the world, who would dismantle any framework that didn't survive contact with their Tuesday morning.
 You don't get invited back for 21 years by showing up with theory.
 You earn it by bringing something practitioners can use.
 That pressure-testing shaped every piece of this methodology.

-I write publicly about what the consulting industry won't say out loud.
-Three-plus years as a contributor to MarTech.org challenging platform-first thinking.
-Nearly a decade as a named expert for CIO.com.
-And original research and frameworks at How Marketing Technology Works®, where the consulting work becomes public intelligence.
+My public writing challenges platform-first thinking.
+Three-plus years as a contributor to MarTech.org, nearly a decade as a named expert for CIO.com, and the forthcoming How Marketing Technology Works®, where the consulting work becomes public intelligence.

 I worked on this book for three years.
 Not because I write slowly.
 Because the framework refuses to be simplified into something that sounds good at a conference but falls apart in practice.